tjb1982/rachel/README.md

 ## everything is a function

-Even attributes are a function of instances, so that when the source code is normalized by the compiler
+Attributes also take a functional syntax, so that when the source code is normalized by the compiler

 ```java
 test.people